-The primary questions addressed in the Reading & Language Lab concern the relations amongst language and memory, with a focus on understanding and improving learning during reading.
-In addition to these core issues, the lab is also involved with the development and application of technology-based interventions and assessments.
+The primary questions addressed in the Reading + Learning Lab concern the relations amongst language and memory, with a focus on understanding and improving learning.
+In addition to these core issues, the lab is also involved with the development of educational technology to support large-scale interventions and assessments.

 "We are driven to understand and improve reading comprehension and learning from texts, while also identifying conditions that can reduce the impact of misinformation and misconceptions during reading."

 Victoria is interested in investigating the contexts of knowledge revision and the reduction of misinformation in addition to the cognitive processes involved in reading comprehension.